trumpiter-max/Reverse-Engineering-101/README.md

 Using this program with PowerShell or cmd: `.\messagebox.exe <path/of/directory>`, then all EXE file in target directory will be modified with Message Box.
 Opening modified application to see result as description

-*Note: this script only read data of PE32 file*
+*Note: this script only read data of PE32 file only*

 ---